Mobile Crisis Intervention Teams (MCIT)

-The teams operate seven days a week and, depending on the team, will work beginning at 11:00 a.m. and as late as 9 p.m.
-The hours are based on the times where the police receive the highest number of calls related to people experiencing a mental health crisis.
+The teams operate seven days a week and, depending on the team, will work beginning at 11:00 a.m. and as late as 11:00 p.m.
+The hours are based on the times when the police receive the highest number of calls related to people experiencing a mental health crisis.

-Do MCITs use police cars?
+Do MCITs use police vehicles?

-Yes, MCITs use police cars.
+Yes, MCITs use police vans designated for MCIT.

 Do the teams use handcuffs?

-To date, the Toronto Police Service is currently partnered with the following hospitals:
+The Toronto Police Service is currently partnered with the following hospitals:

-11/14 Divisions are partnered with St Joseph's Health Centre.
+11/14/22 Divisions are partnered with St Joseph's Health Centre.

-12/13/31 Divisions are partnered with Humber River Regional Hospital.
+12/13/23/31 Divisions are partnered with Humber River Hospital.

 51/52 Divisions are partnered with St. Michael's Hospital.